-The Company will, from time to time, issue flow-through shares to finance exploration programs undertaken in Canada.
+The Company may, from time to time, issue flow-through shares to finance exploration programs undertaken in Canada.
 Pursuant to the terms of the flow-through share agreements, these shares transfer the tax deductibility of the qualifying resource expenditures to investors.
-On issuance, the Company allocates the flow-through share using the residual method into i) share capital, ii)

-Notes to the Consolidated Financial Statements For the three months ended March 31, 2019 and 2018 warrants and iii) flow-through share premium, equal to the estimated premium, if any, investors paid for the flow-through feature, which is recognized as a liability.
-Upon expenditures being incurred, the Company derecognizes the liability and recognizes a deferred tax liability for the amount of the tax reduction renounced to the shareholders.
+On issuance, the Company allocates the flow-through share using the residual method into i) share capital, ii) warrants and iii) flow-through share premium, equal to the estimated premium, if any, investors paid for the flow-through feature, which is recognized as a liability.
+Upon expenditures being incurred, the Company derecognizes the liability and recognizes a deferred tax liablility for the amout of the tax reduction renounced to the shareholders.
 The premium is recognized as other income and the related deferred tax is recognized as a tax provision.
-The required flow-through expenditures as at March 31, 2019 was \$101,698 (December 31, 2018 - \$249,573).